Conservation activities on the Parkland Walk

 Embankment at the north end of the Muswell Hill section

 Eastern embankment near the entrance by Pure Gym at the bottom of Marks and Spencers car park.
-This is one of the few areas where there is water and we are creating a number of small ponds.
-Water features are the single most helpful addition to benefit natural habitats.
-All living things need water.
+This is one of the few areas where water collects on the surface.
+We have been trying to establish water habitats but the area has been damaged on numerous occasions through vandalism and neighbouring households dumping their garden waste.
+All living things need water so water features are the single most helpful addition to benefit natural habitats.

 Other conservation activities

 Throughout the length of the Walk there are other ecological issues.
 As indicated above, much of this is focused around controlling the spread of dominant species that spread vigorously to the overall detriment of the Nature Reserve.
 Notably we are looking to limit the spread of bramble, sycamore, ash, laurel and holm oak.
 All of these species are extremely successful.
 At times it may seem as though our intervention is harsh, but it should be noted that theses species are well represented over the whole of the site and are hardy enough to hold their own.